Immigration

 People First will prioritise university placements for Australians and cap the number of foreign students to just 1% of Australia’s population.
 This will see student numbers reduce by over 500,000 to relieve pressure on housing and infrastructure.
 Foreign students with poor attendance records will be required to return home and finish their studies online.
 Foreign student visa fees will be increased to cover the cost of infrastructure and services used by students during their time in Australia.

-Foreign-born citizens must wait 10 years from date of receiving Australian Citizenship before receiving Australian Centrelink benefits.
-Private Health and Income Protection will be mandatory for all immigrants.
+Foreign-born citizens must wait 10 years from date of becoming a permanent resident before receiving Australian Unemployment benefits.
+Private Health Insurance and Income Protection will be mandatory for all immigrants.
 Pensions will be pro-rated based on the number of years an immigrant has worked in Australia.
 Once an immigrant has worked in Australia for 25 years they will be entitled to a full pension.

 Repeal the India Deal